mdklatt/serial-python/doc/tutorial.md

 ### Multiple Filters ###

 Filters can be chained and are called in order for each record.
 If a filter returns `None` the record is immediately dropped.
 For the best performance filters should be ordered from most restrictive (most likely to return `None`) to least.

     reader.filter(MonthFilter(3), LocalTime(-6))  # March only, time is CST

-Two filters are defined by the library:

-    from serial.core import BlacklistFilter
+The library defines the `FieldFilter` class for use with Readers and Writers:

-    from serial.core import WhitelistFilter
+    from serial.core import FieldFilter

     ...

-    # Reject all records where the color field is orange or black.
+    # Drop all records where the color field is not crimson or cream.
-    reader.filter(BlacklistFilter("color", ("orange", "black")))
+    whitelist = FieldFilter("color", ("crimson", "cream"))
+    reader.filter(whitelist)

-    # Reject all records where the color field is not crimson or cream.
+    # Drop all records where the color field is orange.
-    reader.filter(WhitelistFilter("color", ("crimson", "cream")))
+    blacklist = FieldFilter("color", ("orange",), whitelist=False)
+    reader.filter(blacklist)

 ## Extending Core Classes ##